 In cases of postponed account settlement, for which special arrangements are made in the Business Office, a note must be signed covering the amount of the unpaid balance.
 An 8% per annum charge will be made on postponed accounts.

-College policies on deposits and refunds apply to off-campus studies; in addition, a $500 penalty is assessed for late withdrawals before the start of the program.
-See the Off-Campus Studies Planning Guide: Approval and Departure for Off-Campus Study and the student’s letter of participation.
+College policies on deposits and refunds apply to Carleton off-campus study seminars; in addition, a $500 penalty is assessed for late withdrawals before the start of the program.
+See the Carleton Seminars Withdrawal policy.

 Refunds: Students will be eligible for a refund of tuition, room, board and student activity fees if they have paid for the upcoming term and then decide to withdraw or take a leave of absence and they notify the Dean of Students before the term starts.

-If a student leaves during the first two weeks of the term, as defined by the academic calendar; a 25% tuition refund is available:
+If a student leaves and notifies the Dean of Students Office by 5:00 p.m. on the tenth day of class a 25% tuition refund is available:

 Term Last day available

-If a student leaves due to illness during the first half of the term, as defined by the academic calendar; a 50% tuition refund is available:
+If a student leaves due to illness during the first half of the term and notifies the Dean of Students Office by 5:00 p.m. on the Monday of mid-term break, as defined by the academic calendar; a 50% tuition refund is available:

 Term Last day available